-If the unit is loaned, rented, sold, or used by someone other than the original purchaser, provide this manual and safety training before operation.
-The user can prevent and is responsible for accidents or injuries that may occur to themselves, other people, and property
+If the unit is to be used by someone other than original purchaser or loaned, rented, or sold, always provide this manual and any needed safety training before operation.
+The user can prevent and is responsible for accidents or injuries that may occur to themselves, other people, and property.

-Always use the correct machine for your job.
-Forcing the machine may cause damage.
+Do not force the machine.
+Use the correct machine for your application.
 The correct machine will do the job more efficiently and safely at the rate it was designed.